fengwangPhysics/resourceForSoftMatter/README.md

 * [Rectangle_fit](https://github.com/harukihirasawa/Rectangle_fit) can handle rod

+* [TubeTK](https://github.com/KitwareMedical/TubeTK) is an open-source toolkit for the segmentation, registration, and analysis of tubes and surfaces in images, developed by Kitware, Inc.

 ## movie/image
 * [ffmpeg](https://ffmpeg.org/) for making movies, and converting movie to images.
 It is a cross-platform solution to record, convert and stream audio and video.
 It includes libavcodec - the leading audio/video codec library.